designpatternninja/designpatternninja.github.io/_posts/news/2018-10-29-past-self-vs-current-self-the-series-why-functional-programming-over-oop-part-i.md

 **CURRENT SELF**: Actually, I would say that FP in OOP simplifies or compacts mechanisms and practices: you get more with few lines.
 But it's still imperative programming and OOP.

 FP represents a paradigm that can work independently.
-It's what we call a purely-functional programming language.
+When a language is *functional only*, we say that it's a purely-functional programming language.

 **PAST SELF**: Really?
 Would you care to elaborate more about this?
 It's interesting.